tzi/sass-test.sh/README.md

 sass-test.sh
 ======

 A script for testing Sass libraries by comparing compiled output.
+It supports both `Ruby sass` and `Libsass` implementations according of what is installed.

 ![sass-test.sh script demonstration](demo.gif)